Affiliate links on Android Authority may earn us a commission. Learn more.

 From the following page, click Clear all data.
 Google will ask you to confirm one more time by clicking Clear.

 It’s a good idea to take the time to manage your cookies settings so you are comfortable with the amount of information Google is collecting.
-Eventually, cookies on Chrome will be replaced with Google’s FLoC protocol, but for now, you control which cookies to allow and which to block.
+Eventually, Google will replace cookies on Chrome with its FLoC protocol, but for now, you control which cookies to allow and which to block.
 Note that some sites that require you to sign in won’t work if you don’t allow cookies.

 Third-party cookies are created by sites other than the ones you visit.
 However, these sites own some of the content you may see, such as ads or images.
 If you only want sites you visit tracking you, it’s good to block third-party cookies.